Sample Funeral Program

-Elements of a Funeral Program
+Elements of a Sample Funeral Program

-• Full legal name of deceased person
+• Full legal name of the deceased person

 • Dates of birth and death